kghorn/Tango/readme.md

 * Examples with additional game engines (Godot, Unity, etc.)
 * Examples with non-game environments
 * Examples of non-Stable Baselines RL code (eg: AlphaZero implementations)
-* More interfaces for AI code (eg: TCP, HTTP, WebSockets)
+* More interfaces for AI code (eg: TCP, HTTP, gRPC, WebSockets)
-* More interfaces for external code (eg: TCP, HTTP, ZeroMQ)
+* More interfaces for external code (eg: TCP, HTTP, gRPC, ZeroMQ)
 * Better management of errors and incorrect message passig

 Note that these are upgrades that would likely be considered "in-scope" for the Farama Foundation, and focus on Reinforcement Learning projects.